Is Google Pay Safe? This Is What You Need to Understand

 - By permitting a small, refundable charge to your bank in order to verify your details within the Google Pay app

 Once your details are verified, you can begin using the app for all your payments.
-When you are in a physical store, look for the emblem ”G Pay” at the checkout area to be sure the merchant accepts NFC payments.
+When you are in a physical store, simply look for the “G Pay” emblem at the checkout area to be sure the merchant accepts NFC payments.
+Many stores now display multiple symbols (Google Pay, Apple Pay, contactless, etc.) so it’s easy to spot.

-Google Pay also allows you to add bank account information so that you can send and receive money from family, friends, or colleagues.
+Google Pay also allows you to add bank account information so that you can send and receive money from family, friends, or colleagues, perfect for splitting bills or sending cash quickly.

 Is Google Pay Safe?

 No doubt, the burning question on everyone’s minds regarding contactless payment is how safe is it, really?
-Digital wallet technology may be relatively new, but this doesn’t mean it’s not tried, tested, and perfectly safe.
+Digital wallet technology may have been relatively new when it first launched, but it’s now been thoroughly tested and refined over years of widespread use.

 - Storing your information on its secure servers, using the strongest form of data encryption